Drug & Alcohol Rehab in West Sussex

 If your addiction is deemed mild, then you might need to pay for private drug and alcohol rehab in West Sussex.
 Unfortunately, private rehab treatment can be expensive.

-How expensive rehab depends on a number of different factors, which include:
+How expensive rehab is depends on a number of different factors, which include:

 - How severe, moderate or mild your drug and alcohol addiction is